home : about the IAEE

 About The IAEE

-The International Association for Earthquake Engineering (IAEE) is a non-profit organization that includes representation from the world's earthquake engineering societies, each national society having a Delegate to the IAEE.
+The International Association for Earthquake Engineering (IAEE) is a non-profit organization that includes representation from the world's national earthquake engineering societies, each national society having a Delegate to the IAEE.
 The IAEE is responsible for selecting the venue and local organizing society for each of the World Conferences on Earthquake Engineering.
-It compiles and updates Regulations for Seismic Design: A World List, as well as other publications.
+It compiles and updates Regulations for Seismic Design: A World List, as well as other issue publications as necessary.
 Its flagship periodical, the journal titled Earthquake Engineering and Structural Dynamics, has been a leading publication in the field since 1972.
-The IAEE's fundamental goal is worldwide seismic safety.
+The IAEE's fundamental goal is to help improve worldwide seismic safety.

 About Ruaumoko, the symbol of the IAEE